What is your desired breast size?

 Other considerations for incision placement is the type of breast surgery being performed such as a lift or capsulectomy or capsulotomy (removal of internal scar tissue around the implant).

-Type of implant.
 Breast implants come smooth or textured, shaped, or round with a variety of profiles.
 “Profile” refers to the amount of projection versus diameter for any given volume.
 For instance, 375 cc with a smaller diameter (width) will have a larger projection from the chest wall than a 375 cc implant with a wider diameter.
 While higher profile implants do offer more projection, they sacrifice this for width and cleavage.
 Meaning, high profile implants may generate less cleavage than moderate profile implants.

 Textured breast implants are coarse.
 They have the benefit of reducing capsular contracture rate, which is the development of internal, exaggerated scar tissue around the breast implant.
 Capsular contracture can develop into malposition of the breast implant, hardening of the breast, and pain.
 The disadvantage of a textured breast implants is that it may show more “rippling” in small breasted women.
+They may also not drop as quickly as smooth implants.

 Plastic surgeons will take measurements of the breasts to help guide the best “profile” choice for a given desired volume.
 While measurements do help, they aren’t typically going to apply to hard fast rules.
 But generally speaking, implants bigger than the breast can easily tolerate (based on tissue properties and measurements), the higher chances or problems developing down the road such as bottoming out, malposition, and rippling.

-Lastly, over or under the muscle.
 The advantage of placing a breast implant under the muscle is that it provides more padding to some of the implant to reduce the chance of implant visibility (in the form of rippling).
 The other advantage is that studies suggest that breast implants placed under the muscle have a lower incidence of forming capsular contractures.
 Knowing this, then why would anyone place a breast implant OVER the muscle?

 A breast implant can be placed over the muscle to eliminate animation deformities (breast implant movement) from the pectorals major muscle contracting in women who do a lot of upper body exercise.
 However, with sub pectoral placement (under the muscle), it is rare to see significant implant movement with regular activities if at all.